 In the early 1960's Mike Griffin started Cartune.
-The company manufactured and sold performance parts for Aircooled VW's.
-Initially they operated from a postal address only on Grenfell Road in Mitcham Surrey, but it wasn't long before they were ready for expansion.
+The company sold performance parts for Aircooled VW's.
+Initially they operated from a postal address on Grenfell Road in Mitcham Surrey, but it wasn't long before they were ready for expansion.
 Locations in Ashford Middlesex and Middlesbrough were chosen.
 Cartune Teesside was formed in 1967 and operated from a premises on North Ormesby Road.
-Their successful line of VW tuning parts were available, but alonside those they there we also able to offer new Volkswagens and Porsches.
-The business was so successful that by 1972 they were moving into a new purpose built building.
+Their successful line of VW tuning parts were available, but alongside those they there we also able to offer new Volkswagens and Porsches.
+The business was so successful that by 1972 they were moving into a new purpose built building at Park End on the outskirts of the city.
 Ron Turnbull was the man in charge at Teesside.

-As well obtaining both Porsche and Volkswagen dealership status, Cartune were also able to offer the GP and Apal Buggies and also imported the Puma to the U.K. market.
-They also had a hand in Motorsport, most notably in rallying.
-Drag racing is by far the most popular form of Air-cooled motor sport these days thanks to the Cal-Look explosion, but back then in the U.K. the Beetle had a good reputation on the rough stuff thanks to the Volkswagens rugged build quality.
-Cartune were able to sponsor several competition cars, such as Francis Tuthill's London to Sydney Beetle and Peter Noad's rally/autocross car.
+Cartune (both north and south) also had a hand in Motorsport, most notably in rallying.
+Drag racing is by far the most popular form of Air-cooled motor sport these days thanks to the Cal-Look scene which emered in the 80's, but back then in the U.K. the Beetle had a good reputation on the rough stuff thanks to the Volkswagens rugged build quality.
+Cartune were able to sponsor several competition cars, such as Francis Tuthill's London to Sydney Beetle Peter Noad's rally/autocross car and stunt driver Russ Swift also drove a handful of beetles sponsored by Cartune in auto-tests and rally's.

 Remarkable to think that right here in the U.K, In the 60's and 70's, there was a company offering all of the above, including many unique, quality parts built in house, yet they are seldom mentioned anywhere.
-After an impressive rise at it's peak in around 1972, it wasn't to last, as the economic climate of the U.K. crippled the business.
+After an impressive rise at it's peak in around 1972, it wasn't to last, as the economic climate of the U.K. crippled the business and the Teesside dealership was sold off to the Martins group.
+The Ashford branch would carry on and eventually fizzle out sometime in the early 80's.
 The memory of Cartune has mainly been consigned to the odd mention in magazines and a handful of posts on internet forums.

 I have been collecting Cartune parts for the last 10 years which is pretty difficult due to the rarity of them.
 I suspect that a lot of the parts met their fate as the Beetle fell out of favour and littered many scrapyards across the country.
-It also didn't help that Cartune missed out on the "new wave" VW boom in the mid to late 80's in the U.K. Cartune Teesside was sold to the Martins group in 1975 and reverted back to regular car showroom.
-The Ashford site followed suit a few years later.
+It also didn't help that Cartune missed out on the "new wave" VW boom in the mid to late 80's in the U.K. As already mentioned, Cartune Teesside was sold to the Martins group in 1975 and reverted and the Ashford site disappeared a few years later.
 I'm sure if they could have held out for another decade at least, they would be more prominent, but who could have guessed how big the VW scene would eventually become.

-I have also inculded a short page dedicated to Peter Noad.
-Without his journalism and championing of the VW as a race car, this page would have been much more diffficult to create.
+I have also included a short page dedicated to Peter Noad.
+Without his journalism and championing of the VW as a race car, this page would have been much more difficult to create.

 My plan is to reproduce some of the original, unique, Cartune VW Accessories, starting with the superb exhaust Taper Tips.
 Of the parts that I've collected I feel they are really well engineered and have stood the test of time.
 I'm convinced they still have a place in the current VW scene.
 A small range of apparel and merchandise will also run alongside the parts, so make sure you check that out as well.
-Also on this page is a photo gallery featuring many original images of Cartune cars and parts.
+Also on this page are some photo galleries featuring many original images of Cartune cars and parts.

 There is also the feature car section.
 In here you will find a couple of small write-ups on some cars either supplied by Cartune or built in a fashion that pre-dates Volksworld magazine including my Cartune tribute beetle.
 You can sign up to our mailing list by subscribing below, this way you'll know when new products are available.